featurepeek/marketing-website/content/blog/where-should-your-team-review-your-frontend-changes/index.md

 # Staging or QA server 👎

-This is the traditional method.
+Your continuous integration pipeline builds the latest changes from a protected branch in your git repo, and deploys the build to an internal server.
+Seems like a safe place to test, because it's a close representation of what production will look like when it eventually goes out the door.
+However, there are some problems with using this traditional method.

-- **Feedback from reviewers causes more code review.** Your developer peer must be asking themselves, "Didn't I already review this feature?".
-More content TBD
+- **Feedback from reviewers causes more code review.** When you ask someone for feedback on your work, they will most likely respond with at least *some* critique, which will require code changes to fix.
+Your developer peer must be asking themselves, "Didn't I already review this feature?".
+You should aim to have every new feature

-- **Integration warzone.** Bleeding-edge nature could cause feature to become broken.
-More content TBD
+- **Integration warzone.** The problem with this approach is that other developers on your team could inadvertantly merge a change of theirs that breaks the functionality of your new feature.
+By passing around a link of an environment that gets fed from top-of-tree, you aren't guaranteeing that your feature is isolated.
+By the time your reviewer tests your new feature, a part of it (or the whole thing!) could not function as intended, even though it worked when it was on its own branch.
+Not only does this waste your reviewer's time, but it causes them to think that you incompetently didn't perform a basic test of your own work.
+A better option would be to guarantee that the code you push is the code your reviewer tests &mdash; this is what we mean when we say **you should test features in isolation**.
+A staging / QA environment is great for testing a whole release, not individual features.

 # Feature environments 👍